u6013779/stats2021_exer_twoWayANOVA/README.md

 3. outliers
 4. Statistical assumptions

-### Multiple Regression
+### Two-way ANOVA

-Multiple regression is used to predict the value of a continuous variable from predictor variables.
-Not only does it assess the strength and direction of the relationships between the predictor variables and the outcome variable when controlling for the other variables in the model.
-Multiple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.
+The two-way ANOVA is used to compare group means between multiple groups (2 or more) and the interaction when you have two independent categorical variables.
+It allows us to test if groups behave differently under different conditions.

 ### Jamovi part